library(tidyverse)

 percentage_error = (YOUR_CODE_HERE / YOUR_CODE_HERE) * 100

 (b).
-Next, complete and run the code below to calculate the following error metrics for each of the models:
+Complete and run the code below to calculate MAE, RMSE, and MAPE for each model.

 summarise(